-On July 22, 2020, the UK Finance Act 2020 was enacted resulting in an increase in the UK corporate tax rate from 17% to 19%.
-As a result, in the year ended December 31, 2020, we remeasured the related deferred tax assets originally recorded as described above and recognized an additional \$25 million deferred tax benefit.
+On July 22, 2020, the United Kingdom ("UK") Finance Act 2020 was enacted resulting in an increase in the UK corporate tax rate from 17% to 19%.
+As a result, in the year ended December 31, 2020, we remeasured the related deferred tax assets originally recorded as part of a 2019 intercompany restructuring of certain intellectual property ("IP") rights into the UK.
+Those deferred tax assets originally arose as a result of a step-up in amortizable tax basis of those IP rights to current fair value under applicable UK law and we recognized a \$25 million deferred tax benefit upon remeasurement.